microcks/microcks.github.io/using/alternatives.md

 			<h3 class="arvo">Testing</h3>
 			<p>
 				SoapUI offers first class support for testing.
 Microcks is also able to reuse the tests assertions you may have defined with SoapUI for your services.
-Where SoapUI tests may be launched manually, through the `soapui-runner` CLI or a Jenkins plugin, Microcks also offers this means for launching tests on different endpoints.
+Where SoapUI tests may be launched manually, through the <code>soapui-runner</code> CLI or a Jenkins plugin, Microcks also offers this means for launching tests on different endpoints.
 The main difference here is that tests results and all the data exchanged with tested endpoints are recorded and persisted by Microcks.
 This allow you to get history on results for easily compare tests results on different environments or time frames.
 			</p>
 		</section>